OPHIRA EISENBERG, HOST:

 EISENBERG: All right, so what does that come down to?
 OK Natalie, by one point, you won this round, congratulations!

 EISENBERG: You'll be moving on to our Ask Me One More final round.
 Beth, great competitor.
 Thank you so much for being on ASK ME ANOTHER.
 All right.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.